Search Horseapple.com

 So what do they sound like?
 Well, hearing it in person is of course much better than WAV files, but here's a couple to whet your appetite:

 Stock pipes.
 Glasspacks.
-Packs & uncut Bones.
-Packs & Half Bones.
+Packs & Bones.

 See also, Brian's MPG video of his FIVE inch stacks, below.
 If you prefer, give me a call, I'll fire Deerslayer up for you, and you can hear it live over the phone.
-Call 720-851-8455 or toll free 877-338-1077
+Call 720-851-8455.

 FIVE inch stacks